zarpli/PICSTART-16C/README.md

+# attention!

+This hack was useful a long time ago, it is only published to keep memory.
+Currently it is very easy to program a PIC with an arduino.
+Who would have thought it?

 # PICSTART-16C RETRAIN

 Programmer PICSTART-16C of Microchip was designed to program microcontrollers PIC16C64 and PIC16C74 using software for the almost extinct DOS, later was possible the programming of some other microcontrollers.